Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: Weak rates

 We therefore recalculate the $n\leftrightarrow p$ weak rates for every value of $\delta v / v$ changing the electron, neutron and proton mass as mentioned above as well as $G_F$ and $g_A$.
 The neutron lifetime changes according to

-In Fig.~\ref{fig:nTOp} the fractional change in the unnormalized $n \leftrightarrow p$ rates obtained from our calculation is displayed.
-We do not see the linear behaviour for the fractional change in the rates that was observed in~\cite{burns2024constraints}.
+In Fig.~\ref{fig:nTOp} the fractional change in the properly normalized $n \leftrightarrow p$ rates obtained from our calculation is displayed.
 Fig.~\ref{fig:tau_n} shows the neutron lifetime as a function of the Higgs VEV.
 We observe a significant variation from the experimental value at $\delta v = 0$, which is $\tau_n = \SI{878.4}{\s}$ \cite{PDG_Obs}.